Seek and ye shall find.

 I discovered Amelie a few weeks ago.
-It was a night I was searching for a good glass of wine and some good cheese.
-I started at a place in the Financial District (or the FiDi, as it is known to those who are very busy and overscheduled and to prove it to us lesser mortals must use an acronym at every opportunity.
+It was a night my wife and I were searching for a good glass of wine and some good cheese.
+We started at a place in the Financial District (or the FiDi, as it is known to those who are very busy and overscheduled and to prove it to us lesser mortals must use an acronym at every opportunity.
 By the way, “San Fran” drives me up the wall as well.
 But that’s another post.
 Anyway….) which was way overpriced for both the wine and the cheese plate.
 The portions on the cheese plate seemed to come from scraps tossed onto board as the waiter rushed by the kitchen, and wine, while good, not worth the price.

 Undaunted I searched for “best cheese plate” and Amelie came up as a favorite several times.
 And with good reason.
 It is a lively bar with a large selection of wines by the bottle and glass.
-The Monday night I was there the special was a bottle of wine and a cheese plate for $35.
+The Monday night we were there the special was a bottle of wine and a cheese plate for $35.
 A steal.
-The wine was earthy with some spice, not the fruit bomb that is woefully common these days, and the cheese plate had proper portions, not the insulting dainty servings that are also far too common.
+The wine was earthy with some spice, not the fruit bomb that is woefully common these days, and the cheese plate had proper portions, not the insulting dainty servings that are far too common.

 The attention to good wine and food served at a reasonable price may have something to do with the French atmosphere of Amelie, and the staff, who are also international.
 They take good wine and food as a birthright, as an indispensable part of life.
 I couldn’t agree more.

 Ameie 1754 Polk Street (at Washington Street)

 Open Seven Days a Week 5:30pm – 2:00am